platformps/gitHubTutorial/README.md

 # GitHub Tutorial

 To set up Git and GitHub please attempt to follow these helpful tutorials.
-If you have trouble, feel free to message your instructor for assistance:

 ## GitHub Official Helpful Tutorials